smithgeoffrey/go-coop/README.md

     - json

     DATABASE
-    - use an ORM and keep a small database
+    - use GORM and keep a small database

     GENRERALLY
     - keep everything broken out and modular so the structure looks simple and clean even as the app grows